soegaard/racket2-rfcs/syntax-considerations.md

 * tree resemblance
 * uniformity vs texture
 * macros / language extensions feel natural next to existing forms
+* the syntax must lead to easy to use "syntax patterns" and "syntax templates" (important for macro writers)

 # Unresolved questions